oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-lifecycle/restarting.md

 * Rolling restarts - a coordinated and controlled shut down of all of the servers in a domain or cluster while ensuring that service to the end user is not interrupted.

-   * Operator initiated - where the WebLogic Server Kubernetes Operator can detect some types of changes and will automatically initiate rolling restarts of pods in a domain or cluster.
+   * Operator initiated - where the WebLogic Kubernetes Operator can detect some types of changes and will automatically initiate rolling restarts of pods in a domain or cluster.

    * Manually initiated - required when certain changes in the Oracle WebLogic Server in Kubernetes environment cannot be detected by the operator, so a rolling restart must be manually initiated.